Finding a home

 No upward chain

-A long chain can seriously hold up the progress of your move.
-Moving into a new build property with no sellers to move out can help you to move quicker, free from the stresses of other people’s buying and selling journeys.
+A significant advantage of buying a new build is the lack of a long chain, which can otherwise seriously hold up the progress of your move.
+Moving into a new build property with no sellers to move out can help you to move quicker, free from the stresses of other people's buying and selling journeys.
 If you already have a house to sell, this may also make your property more attractive to buyers.

 Scheme assistance for first-time buyers